0 hidden charges. 0 forex

 Salary arrears refer to unpaid wages or compensation that an employee is owed for work that has already been completed.
 This can happen for a variety of reasons, such as an employer not having enough funds to pay employees or a delay in processing payroll.

-Let’s take a deeper look at them
+Let’s take a deeper look at them.

-What are Arrears in Salary?
+What are Arrears in your Salary?

+A salary arrear refers to an unpaid salary with amount due from the past.
 Salary arrears are common when employees receive salary hikes in one month, but the hiked amount is credited in the following month.
 Other than that, the following reasons might also cause arrear payments:

 • The company has missed payments